-Ambassador Paula J. Dobriansky is a foreign policy expert and former diplomat specializing in national security affairs.
-She is a Senior Fellow at Harvard University’s JFK Belfer Center for Science and International Affairs and Vice Chair of the Scowcroft Center for Strategy and Security (Atlantic Council).
+Ambassador Paula J. Dobriansky, a foreign policy expert and former diplomat specializing in national security affairs, is a Senior Fellow at Harvard University’s JFK Belfer Center for Science and International Affairs and Vice Chair of the Atlantic Council’s Scowcroft Center for Strategy and Security.
 She brings over 30 years of government and international experience across senior levels of diplomacy, business and defense.

 From 2010 – 2012, Ambassador Dobriansky was Senior Vice President and Global Head of Government and Regulatory Affairs at Thomson Reuters.
 In this position, she was responsible for designing and implementing a corporate approach for engagement in Washington, D.C. and other key capitals around the globe and was instrumental in the development of their financial regulatory strategy.
 During this time, she was also appointed the Distinguished National Security Chair at the U.S. Naval Academy.